G-Node/python-odml/docs/index.md

 <img src="./images/odMLLogo.png" alt="odml" style="width: 150px;"/>

 odML (open metadata Markup Language) is an [data model](./data_model.md) for storing arbitrary metadata.
-Teh underlying datamodel offers a way to store metadata in a structured human- and machine-readable way.
+The underlying data model offers a way to store metadata in a structured human- and machine-readable way.
 Well organized metadata management is a key component to guarantee reproducibility of experiments and to track provenance of performed